 The CMTS maintains two active TEKs per SAID.
 The CMTS includes in its Key Replies both of these TEKs, along with their remaining lifetimes.
 The CMTS encrypts downstream traffic with the older of its two TEKs and decrypts upstream traffic with either the older or newer TEK, depending upon which of the two keys the CM used.
-The CM encrypts upstream traffic with the newer of its two TEKs and decrypts downstream traffic with either the older or newer key, depending upon which of the two keys the CMTS used.
+The CM encrypts upstream traffic with the newer of its two TEKs and decrypts downstream traffic with either the older or newer Key, depending upon which of the two keys the CM used.
+The CM severe key, depending upon which of the two keys the CMTS used.
 See Sections 10.1 and 10.2 for details on CMTS and CM key usage requirements respectively.